 Record number of entries for the prestigious chocolate awards signals major growth in the fine chocolate market

-A record-breaking 1,200 entries have been judged at the 2018 Academy of Chocolate Awards - 400 more than last year, rising from 12 when it first launched in 2005.
+A record-breaking 1,200 entries were judged at the 2018 Academy of Chocolate Awards - 400 more than last year, rising from 12 when it first launched in 2005.

 The entries, made up of chocolate produced in more than 45 countries, included a significant increase in chocolate made by smaller producers - reflecting growing awareness of the origin, craft and sustainability of real chocolate.